-Talk together as a couple, but don't be surprised if one of you feels ready before the other.
-It can be normal for sexual relations to be affected following stillbirth Talk to each other and seek advice from your GP or practice nurse if this persists.
+If you’re in a couple, it’s quite common for one of you to be ready to talk about trying again before the other one.
+It can also be normal for your sex life to be affected following stillbirth.
+Talk to each other as much as you can.
+You can seek advice from your GP or practice nurse if this is worrying you.

-It’s a good idea to allow your body time to recover physically from the pregnancy and birth.
+But it’s a good idea to allow your body time to recover physically from the pregnancy and birth, as well as giving yourself time to heal emotionally.
 Understanding the best timing to start trying again can be confusing and you may receive conflicting advice from professionals.

 "The single biggest thing that helped with my grief was my second son.
 He was born less than a year after Tristan as we tried for him, successfully, as soon as we had the post-mortem results come back to say that Tristan was perfect.
 The results told us that the placenta was the problem."

-You will have a follow up postnatal appointment with your GP to check your physical health six weeks following the birth.
+You will have a follow-up postnatal appointment with your GP to check your physical health 6 weeks after the birth.
 You can also ask questions about future pregnancies if you feel ready to discuss this.
-Many couples wait until the six-week GP appointment before having sex again.

-If you do decide to try again start taking folic acid and make any necessary lifestyle changes, such as quitting smoking and alcohol to ensure you’re in the best possible health before starting to try.
+If you do decide to try again, start taking folic acid and make any necessary lifestyle changes, such as quitting smoking and alcohol to ensure you’re in the best possible health before starting to try again.

 When will I be fertile again after a stillbirth?

-Your next period usually comes around five to six weeks after the birth of your baby.
+Your next period could come around 5 to 6 weeks after the birth of your baby.
 However it is normal to bleed for a few weeks following the birth of a baby.
 This is called lochia.
-Lochia starts after the birth, is heavy and red for 3-5 days and then is brown or pink and lighter for up to around 10 days.
-It can sometimes be hard to know whether the blood is your period or lochia.
+Lochia starts after the birth, is heavy and red for 3 to 5 days and then is brown or pink and lighter for around 10 days, sometimes more.
+It can be hard to know whether the blood is your period or lochia.

 Read more about the physical effects of a stillbirth.

 If you conceived your baby through fertility treatment, you may be feeling very daunted about trying again.
-Perhaps you’re not certain you’ll qualify for further NHS treatment.
+Perhaps you’re not sure if you’ll qualify for further NHS treatment.
 You may decide you don’t want to experience fertility treatment again.
 All of these factors make the pregnancy journey more complex.